AxelCCp/AxelCCp/README.md

 👋 Hi, I'm Axel<br/>
 ----------------------------------------
 I'm a Java Developer (Intermediate Level)<br/>

-* <b>ABOUT ME: </b> <br/>
-Im am Chilean, I studied Engineering in International Trade in Chile and after I reinvented my professional career.
-I have an excellent computational domain and I mainly use Windows, but I can also use Linux.
-Now I am living in Mexico City, I have my Work visa and I am working on freelance projects.
+I'm Chilean and I live in Mexico.
+And I built this profile so you can review my main skills and knowledge.

 * <b>LANGUAGES: </b> <br>
 Written english 80%. <br>